Greece: 2026 Business Aviation Destination Guide

 Cultural considerations

-Greece is known for its friendly people and amazing and vibrant culture.
-Security and/or safety concerns for those visiting Greece are no different from such issues in other European countries.
-It’s always best to practice basic security awareness.
-Certain small areas of Athens (LGAV) and Thessaloniki (LGTS) should be avoided due to petty crime.
+Greece is known for friendly people and a vibrant culture.
+Security and safety concerns are comparable to other European destinations, and basic security awareness is recommended.
+Certain small areas of Athens and Thessaloniki should be avoided due to petty crime.

 Universal Aviation Greece can help

-Universal Aviation has had a presence in Greece for more than 25 years.
-Our primary locations are in Athens and Mykonos, and Paros.
-We also provide on-airport supervision at destinations across Greece and all the Greek Islands.
-More information and team contact info are available on our website.
+Universal Aviation has had a presence in Greece for more than 30 years.
+Primary locations are in Athens and Mykonos, and Paros.
+The team also provides on-airport supervision at destinations across Greece and all the Greek Islands.
+More information and team contact info are available on the company’s website.